nandiniguptaz/attendance-management-system/README.md

 - You can also store this data in your own database (install WampServer), and change the DB name accordingly in the code in file `AMS_Run.py`
 - `Manually Fill Attendance` is to fill the attendance of a student manually (without Face Recognition)
 - It will also create a `.csv` file of attendance and store in a database
+- To see the details of all the registered students, click on `Check Registered Students` button
+- It will open the Admin Login Panel, enter the correct username and password (mentioned in code) and `StudentDetails.csv` file opens